 There’s no single magic route to get from point A to point B—only a series of paths heading in every direction, each one with its own character and personality.

-When drafting up your next itinerary, refuse to commit to any one of these: know your options and find your inspiration on the fly.
+Whether drafting up your first itinerary or your next dozen, refuse to commit to any one option.
+Know your options and find your inspiration on the fly.

 4) Less travelling but more exploring